datajournalists/djspring17/homework.md

 Email us the `collins.sqlite` file as an attachment and the SQL results from 2 of your queries as .csv

-- Statistics exercise 3.
+## - Statistics exercise 3.
 Deadline: Wed.
 March 29, noon
+To be added

-- Statistics exercise 4.
+## - Statistics exercise 4.
 Deadline: Wed.
 April 5, noon
+To be added

-- Cleaning and extracting data.
+## - Cleaning and extracting data.
 Deadline: Wed.
 April 19, noon
+To be added

-- Documents extraction exercise.
+## - Documents extraction exercise.
 Deadline: Wed.
 April 26, noon
+To be added

-- Create charts or a simple graph database or network graph visualization with data of your Story 2.
+## - Create charts or a simple graph database or network graph visualization with data of your Story 2.
 Deadline: Wed.
 May 3, noon
+To be added

-- GeoSpatial Analysis Exercise.
+## - GeoSpatial Analysis Exercise.
 Deadline: Wed.
 May 10, noon
+To be added